imba/imba.io/README.md

 # to build www/client.js for development
 # this will include sourcemaps++ and
 # recompile whenever files change

-gulp watch
-# to continually recompile stylesheets from less/
 ```

+`gulp watch` to continually recompile stylesheets from less/

+`gulp default` to start server and automatically restart on changes